Did you have any side effects with this medicine?

 - Use Ciprofloxacin with caution in the ELDERLY; they may be more sensitive to its effects (eg, tendon problems), especially if they take corticosteroids (eg, prednisone).
 They may also be more sensitive to other effects (eg, irregular heartbeat).

 - Ciprofloxacin should be used with extreme caution in CHILDREN younger than 18 years old; they may be more sensitive to its effects, especially joint and tendon problems.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using ciprofloxacin while you are pregnant.
+You will need to discuss the benefits and risks of taking Ciprofloxacin while you are pregnant.
 Ciprofloxacin is found in breast milk.
-Do not breast-feed while using ciprofloxacin.
+Do not breast-feed while taking Ciprofloxacin.

 in persons with a history of hypersensitivity to ciprofloxacin or any member of the quinolone class of antimicrobial agents.